 Equally overlooked is how these clays give better working properties.
 Depending on the local geology, the mortar may have to be aged to stabilize the zeolotic properties of some clays.
 But, if you want the best working properties, your mortar (with either “clean” or silt-laden fines) should be aged a month before use anyway.
 If you are planning to cut corners on the aging though, you definitely need to know more about the silt source.

-While it is now obvious from the pond sample that my sand is local, how do I find an accessible source?
+How do I find an accessible source?
 A decade ago, I would have asked a local soil geologist where to look for a particular sand, but I’ve come to learn this is an easy problem to solve.
 In fact, I remember once finally pinpointing a particular aggregate with the local soil geologist and driving out to the location only to find the steam rollers compressing twenty acres of fresh asphalt in the parking lot of a Food Lion.
 Normally I would drive around looking for exposed soil that had the right color for my samples.
 But this time it had started to rain prematurely, so I was preparing to pack it in for the day when I got to wondering if technology couldn’t help me find a source.

-I began my own analysis by crushing up some sound original mortar and sorting out the sand, the shell, and the lime.
-I wasn’t really getting anywhere until one day when I was out target shooting with the caretaker and saw a sand wash on the side of a hill.
+Undeterred, I began my own analysis by crushing up some sound original mortar and sorting out the sand, the shell, and the lime.
+I wasn’t really getting anywhere until one day when I was out target shooting with the caretaker for the estate and saw a sand wash on the side of a hill.
 I realized immediately I was looking at the source for the sand I was seeking.